Aman0509/learningReact/009-advanced-state-management/README.md

 - We wrap the `Product` component with `CartContext.Consumer`.
 - Inside the `Consumer` component, we get a callback function that receives the current context value `({ items, addItem })` (automatically).
 - We access the `addItem` function provided by the context to add the product to the cart.

+## Outsourcing Context & State Into a Separate Provider Component

+"Outsourcing Context & State Into a Separate Provider Component" refers to a pattern in React where you extract the management of context and state from your main application component and place it into a separate provider component.

+In React applications, especially as they grow larger and more complex, managing context and state directly within the main application component (`App` component) can lead to a cluttered and hard-to-maintain codebase.
+This is particularly true when dealing with multiple contexts or complex state management requirements.

+By outsourcing the responsibility of managing context and state to a separate provider component, you can achieve better organization, modularity, and separation of concerns in your codebase.

+Here's how this pattern typically works:

+1. **Create a Separate Provider Component:** Define a new component whose sole responsibility is to manage the context and state relevant to a specific feature or domain within your application.
+This component serves as the provider for the context.

+2. **Move Context & State Logic:** Move the logic for managing context and state from your main application component (`App`) to the new provider component.
+This includes initializing context, defining context values, and managing state updates.

+3. **Wrap Relevant Components:** Wrap the parts of your application that need access to the context with the provider component.
+This ensures that the context is available to the components that need it, while keeping unrelated components free from context-related logic.

+4. **Refactor Main Application Component:** With the context and state management logic now moved to the separate provider component, refactor your main application component (`App`) to focus on higher-level concerns such as routing, layout, and composition of UI components.

+By following this pattern, you achieve better organization and maintainability in your codebase.
+Each provider component encapsulates the logic and state relevant to a specific feature or domain, making it easier to understand, test, and update.
+Additionally, it promotes reusability, as provider components can be composed together to build complex applications with clear separation of concerns.

 ---